maialenz/movieQuiz/README.md

 - Although at the end I decided not to include hard coded questions, I learned how to import the json file with the help of this article [Stefan Judis](https://www.stefanjudis.com/snippets/how-to-import-json-files-in-es-modules-node-js/)

-- Took the idea to include the Open Trivia API from [Benjamin Siegel](https://www.youtube.com/watch?v=SgJ_femmsfg&t=615s)
+- Took the idea to include this Open Trivia API from [Benjamin Siegel](https://www.youtube.com/watch?v=SgJ_femmsfg&t=615s)

 - Understood .splice thanks to [Ania Kubów](https://www.youtube.com/watch?v=E01cd5ZTQMU&list=RDCMUC5DNytAJ6_FISueUfzZCVsw&index=22)